20+ Ready-to-use classroom activities to celebrate Women’s History Month

 Wrap up

-My hope is that you found some innovation, inspiration, and imagination from the women highlighted in these widget activities.
-Which of the activities is your favorite? 🤩
+My hope is that you found some innovation, inspiration, and imagination from the women and their contributions highlighted in these widget activities.
+Which one is your favorite? 🤩

 Sheryl Place